Do Nigerian citizens need a visa for Thailand in 2026?

 - Proof of accommodation in Thailand (hotel booking or host address)

-- One recent passport photo (4x6 cm) for VOA application at the border
+- Two recent passport photos (4x6 cm)

 - No previous immigration violations or overstays in Thailand